-After we returned from two weeks in Ireland with Issy in January 2013, NAS workers kept up the pressure on us to consent to her undergoing, a 12 week residential assessment at Ruby Lodge, a CAMHS’s Care Pathway Centre.
+After we returned from two weeks in Ireland with Issy in January 2013, NAS workers kept the pressure on us to consent to her undergoing a 6 week residential assessment at Ruby Lodge a CAMHS’s Care Pathway Centre.

-I read the literature and was shocked to see, the psychiatrist, heading up the centre, was the lady we complained to CAMHS about in 2007 that resulted in an LA care supervision application.
+I read the literature and was shocked to see, the psychiatrist, heading up the centre, was the lady psychiatrist, we complained to CAMHS about in 2007 that resulted in an LA care supervision application.

-Issy’s risperidone trial at 9, and others, appeared to have justified the building of a multimillion pound complex of assessment centres based on short term tranquilisation with risperidone and then on the long term use of this antipsychotic medicine, despite it’s licence being only for psychosis and short term severe behavioural problems .
+Issy’s risperidone trial at 9, and many others appeared to have justified the building of a multimillion pound complex of assessment centres based on short term tranquilisation with risperidone and then on the long term use of this antipsychotic medicine, despite it’s licence for psychosis and short term severe behavioural problems in adults.

-Isabel did not have psychosis and her aggressive behaviour was due to an untreated impaction which I had continually pointed out and tried to get treatment for via her independent reviewing officer and local GP,
+Isabel did not have psychosis, and her aggressive behaviour was due to an untreated poo impaction, which I had continually pointed out and tried to get treatment for via her independent reviewing officer and local GP,

-All due to NAS, social services and neglect costing over a million tax free.
+All caused by NAS and social services neglect costing, already over a million tax free.

-If it were NAS and the LA and NHS as commissioners of the service would be liable.
+As if it were, NAS and the LA and NHS the commissioners of her ‘care’ could be made legally liable.

 The prerequisite for admission to Ruby Lodge was an IQ of less than 50.

 As the NHS in their autisim assessment had also assessed she had no general learning disability.

-Once in thIs care pathway centre, Isabel would have only received a perfunctory medical examination by a nurse.
+Once in thIs care pathway assessment centre, Ruby Lodge , Isabel would only receive a superficial medical examination by a nurse.

 The lack of an investigation that Isabel’s behaviour was due to a pooh impaction was despite a care review in 2012, eventually conceding to my demand Isabel be examined for an impaction by a GP.

 But no GP had ever been sent to Clayton Croft, even though actioned in a safeguarding meeting in 2011.